 About Robotic Surgery

-Constituting just under 900,000 robotic-assisted surgical procedures performed in the United States last year, the robotic surgery market is expected to grow impressively to approach 3 million procedures by 2028.
+Constituting around 600,000 robotic-assisted surgical procedures performed in the United States last year, the robotic surgery market is expected to grow impressively to approach 1 million procedures by 2028.
 Because of this, we wanted to highlight a few of the top robotic surgery companies in the U.S.

 - Intuitive Surgical

 - Zimmer Biomet